Andreas Kleinert and Martin Mattmüller (Bernoulli-Euler-Zentrum, Basel)

 With respect to the vast collection of Euler letters preserved at the St Petersburg Branch of the Archive of the Russian Academy of Sciences, a ‘shorthand’ notation has been adopted: thus ‘136/2/5, 23–24’ stands for the shelfmark ‘f[ond] (collection) 136, op[is’] (part) 2, no. 5, pp. (or fols) 23–24′.
 A caution needs to be added here: most of the Petersburg shelfmarks, and some of those referring to other libraries and archives as well, have not been verified for several decades and may have been changed since the publication of earlier catalogues.

 Each letter from the Euler correspondence has, as an additional identifier, a number of the form R xxxx, which refers to the Repertorium published in 1970 as vol. IVA/1 of LEOO; these numbers have been used for reference to individual letters in later volumes of Opera Omnia and in various other publications.
 Letters discovered or reclassified after the publication of vol. IVA/1 are indicated by an R number inserted into the ordering of the original list by adding a lower-case letter or a ‘fractional part’.
+These numbers have been stored with each letter record and will be made available in the public interface shortly for additional reference.

 On Leonhard Euler’s life and works